danterazo/abusive-language-detection/README.md

     - None

 ##### `lexicon_schaede()`
-Strips unnecessary columns from Schaede's manually-tagged lexicon (`.csv`), then convert text classes to ints.
+Strips unnecessary columns from Schaede's manually-tagged lexicon (`.CSV`), then convert text classes to ints.
 - Params
     - `filename` (*str*): the name of the csv to be read
 - Return